matth3wliuu/comp3231-notes/notes.md

     - ensures progress and no starvation

  **Kernel**
-   - portion of the OS running in previledged mode
+- portion of the OS running in previledged mode with unrestricted access to hardware
 - loaded into main memory (RAM) and remains there
 - facilitates safe interactions between software and hardware

- **Motivation for Kernel Mode**
- -

 **Structure of the OS**
 - userland: where applications are executed
 - kernel: access to all the hardware in the computer
 - systems calls exists to allows applications to interact with hardware sources

 **Timer Interrupt**: process's time slice is up
   1. kernel regains control